 ✔︎ Beige and cream

-Although it’s not as important to separate colors, it will keep your clothes looking fresher for longer if you group them as much as you can.
+Although it’s not as essential to separate colors, it will keep your clothes looking fresher for longer if you group them as much as you can.

-To learn what the symbols mean on your clothing labels read this post!
+Read this post to learn what the symbols mean on your clothing labels!

 A few of my clients who work full time ask me to do their ironing for them.
 I love ironing, so it’s a win-win situation for us all.
-If you are struggling with working full time and trying to keep up with the family’s washing and ironing, getting help can prevent you from getting overwhelmed by laundry and take some of the pressure away.
-However, it can be quite expensive to pay for outside help.
+If you are struggling with working full time and keeping up with the family’s washing and ironing, getting help can prevent you from getting overwhelmed by laundry and take some of the pressure away.
+However, it can be pretty expensive to pay for outside help.

 Another way is to ask other family members to help you.